jaclarner/jaclarner/content/blog/dhondt/index.md

 title: "The D'Hondt Dividend: How Wales's New Electoral System Rewards Large Parties"
 date: 2026-04-30
 tags: ["elections", "wales", "electoral-systems", "proportional-representation"]
-description: "Using simulations to show how D'Hondt performs in Wales's new six-seat Senedd constituencies — and what it means for tactical voting on 7 May."
+description: "Using simulations to show how D'Hondt performs in Wales's new six-seat Senedd constituencies and what it means for tactical voting on 7 May."
 ---

 On 7 May 2026, Wales will elect its Senedd using an entirely new electoral system.
 The Senedd Cymru (Members and Elections) Act 2024 replaces the previous mixed-member system with closed-list proportional representation, allocating 96 members across 16 constituencies of six seats each, using the D'Hondt divisor method.

 The shift to a proportional system has been widely welcomed, and for good reason.
 Removing the first-past-the-post element of the previous arrangement better suits the fragmented, multi-party reality of contemporary Welsh politics.
 But how proportional is D'Hondt in practice?
-In a six-seat constituency with six competitive parties — a reasonable description of what Welsh voters now face — does the method actually deliver on its proportional promise?
-In this post, I use simulations to show that the answer is: it depends.
-D'Hondt performs reasonably well under some conditions, but it consistently advantages larger parties, and the size of that advantage turns critically on how the opposition vote fragments.
+In the last few months I've been trying to get a better grip on trying to satisfactorily answer this question and understand the multitude of ways that this new system can shape how votes are turned into seats.
+In this post, I use simulations to do this and I think now better understand how it all will work.
+In terms of proportionality D'Hondt performs reasonably well under some conditions, but it consistently advantages larger parties (which is common knowlegde in electoral systems world but I wanted to see exactly how myself), and the size of that advantage turns critically on how the opposition vote fragments.

 ## The D'Hondt mechanism